NclRSE-Training/git-ultra-novice/_episodes/05-github.md

 > ## HTTPS vs. SSH
 >
-> We use SSH here because, while it requires some additional configuration, it is a
+> We use SSH because, while it requires some additional configuration, it is a
 > security protocol widely used by many applications.
+GitHub does not permit HTTPS access
+> to repositories using your account login and password in any event, instead requiring the
+> creation of a personal access token (PAT) which also needs additional configuration.
-The steps below describe SSH at a
+> The steps below describe SSH at a minimum level for GitHub.
+A supplemental episode
-> minimum level for GitHub.
-A supplemental episode to this lesson discusses advanced setup
+> to this lesson discusses advanced setup and concepts of SSH and key pairs, and other
-> and concepts of SSH and key pairs, and other material supplemental to git related SSH.
+> material supplemental to Git-related SSH.
 {: .callout}

 ![Changing the Repository URL on GitHub](../fig/github-change-repo-string.png)